-General Grant Program Requirements Applicable To States
+General Grant Program Requirements for Tribes or Tribal Organizations

-Definitions

-States should use the following definitions in carrying out their programs.
+Definitions Tribes and Tribal organizations should use the following definitions in carrying out their programs.
 The definitions are found in section 320 of FVPSA.

-Family Violence: Any act or threatened act of violence, including any forceful detention of an individual, which: (a) Results or threatens to result in physical injury; and (b) is committed by a person against another individual (including an elderly person) to whom such person is or was related by blood or marriage or otherwise legally related or with whom such person is or was lawfully residing.
+Family Violence: Any act, or threatened act, of violence, including any forceful detention of an individual, which: (a) results or threatens to result in physical injury, and (b) is committed by a person against another individual (including an elderly person) to whom such person is, or was, related by blood or marriage, or otherwise legally related, or with whom such person is, or was, lawfully residing.